 Loans and leases in this category are 90 days or more past due, as to principal or interest, and are still accruing interest because they are well secured and in the process of collection.
-Loans and leases past due 90 days or more and still accruing interest were \$9.7 million as of June 30, 2015, a \$1.0 million or 11% increase from December 31, 2014.
-This increase was primarily due to a matured revolving credit line in process of renewal.
+Loans and leases past due 90 days or more and still accruing interest were \$8.1 million as of September 30, 2015, a \$0.5 million or 6% decrease from December 31, 2014.